 So our advice for a healthy heart is simple: it’s important to maintain a healthy weight, get moving, and do more of whatever makes you happy!

-This study was conducted by Withings based on anonymous data from a pool of almost 100,000 users of Withings Body Cardio scales and 3,126 respondents to a Withings blood pressure survey.
-Withings guarantees the confidentiality of personal data and protects the privacy of all its users.
+This study was conducted by Nokia [Withings] based on anonymous data from a pool of almost 100,000 users of Withings Body Cardio scales and 3,126 respondents to our blood pressure survey.
+We guarantee the confidentiality of personal data and protects the privacy of all its users.
 Therefore, all data used in this study is anonymized and aggregated.
-Data analysis by Eva Roitmann